tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### Global control flow graph

-  We now know that the binary will modify some instructions before executing them, this can be revealed by examining the instructions following `call 0x40400` but to get quickly an intuition about what is going on, we extract a partial *control flow graph* from the trace of Reven; the following graph is constructed from a trace of 10.000.000 instructions starting from `0x402048`.
+  We now know that the binary will modify some instructions before executing them, this can be revealed by examining the instructions following `call 0x40400`; but to get quickly an intuition about what is going on, we extract a partial *control flow graph* from the trace of Reven.
+The following graph is constructed from a trace of 10.000.000 instructions starting from `0x402048`.

   ![Partial control flow graph](./F4b_cfg_n.svg)
   (this is a high-resolution image, click on it to observe the details)